-The Academic 2021-22 year was, as with all UK schools, still affected by responses to COVID-19.
+The Academic 2022-23 year was still affected by responses to COVID-19.
 However, the national GCSE and post-16 exams went ahead.
-The results discussed elsewhere show that the School performed well on the progress eight measure and showed high Grade 4 pass rates in many subjects including English, Maths and Science.
+The results discussed elsewhere show that the School performed exceptionally well on the progress eight measure attaining its highest value since progress 8 was introduced and showed high Grade 4 pass rates in many subjects including English, Maths and Science.
 Discipline is always important to strong educational achievements and has been maintained with a core cultural ethos of "Ready, Respectful, Responsible".

 The other major change has been extensive refurbishment of the school buildings and enhanced student facilities; these will also be available for community hire.
-The new canteen opened in the winter 2022 term and has hugely improved the overall student experience.
+The new canteen fully opened in the winter 2022 term and has hugely improved the overall student experience.
 The 3G pitch was used from autumn 2021 and was formally opened in summer 2022.
-The ongoing third phase of facilities enhancement are now in progress with new science labs, IT rooms, a dance studio, extension of the fitness suite and better facilities for the growing sixth form.
-The sixth form numbers have again increased making better post-16 provision a necessity.
+The dance studio, sixth form facilities and fitness suite were opened in September 2023.
+The final phase of facilities enhancement is now in progress with new science labs and IT rooms due to be operational in the early part of 2024.